 WHERE: Seagrove, WaterSound, and Seacrest

-These small Southern communities have no big hubs, few vacationers, and plenty of relaxing spots.
+Talk about a Florida beach you’ve never heard of.
+These small Southern beach towns have no big hubs, few vacationers, and plenty of relaxing spots.
 Locally-loved Seagrove is the picture of Southern laidback luxury with its oaks and magnolias, boutiques, cafes, and a state park.
 Seacrest sandwiches Alys Beach on either side, so consider staying here if you want to bike through to see the spectacle of Alys without paying for it.
-And WaterSound, next door, is private and tucked away; its “Hub,” an outdoor music venue surrounded by casual food joints, is great for live music performances.
+And WaterSound, the beach next door, is private and tucked away; its Big Chill 30a, an outdoor music venue surrounded by casual food joints, is great for live music performances.

 What to Eat and Drink: In Seagrove, try Surfing Deer, which has everything from red snapper to bao buns (and which was named after a resident’s pet deer, Bambi).
 Or, try Café Thirty-A—it’s a crowd-pleaser.

-Where to Stay: On vacation rental site 360 Blue, you might stumble upon a dreamy Gulf-front home in Seagrove like the towering Chivallionaire, which sleeps up to 34 and has an elevator and private heated pool.
+Where to Stay: On vacation rental site 360 Blue, you might stumble upon a dreamy Gulf-front home in Seagrove like the towering Chivallionaire, which sleeps up to 34 (hello, family reunion!) and has an elevator and private heated pool.

 For Nature and Relaxation